I stopped before the door of my house. From outside, I could already hear vague murmurs of conversation.

 I leaned back, frowning, "The entrance really is no good, huh?"

-Tizmilly nodded solemnly.
+Tizmilly nodded seriously.

 "Yes.
 The building is a two-story building.
 We could also use the second floor to serve our customers, but without a proper entrance room, the effect wouldn't be ideal.
 It was still too cramped for a restaurant."